 School psychologists apply expertise in mental health, learning, and behavior to help children and youth succeed academically, socially, behaviorally, and emotionally.
 They provide assessment, support, and intervention services to students; partner with families, teachers, and other professionals to create safe, healthy, and supportive learning environments; work with school administrators to improve school-wide policies; and collaborate with community providers to coordinate services for students.

-Amy Bell, School Psychologist, was voted as the school psychologist of the year for the 2018-19 school year by her co-workers!
+Chanda Hardiman, School Psychologist, was voted as the school psychologist of the year for the 2019-2020 school year by her colleagues!

-Psychological Services is so glad we have Amy on our team!
+Support Services is beyond grateful to have Ms. Hardiman on our team!